danielmarkjohn/axTravel/README.md

 # Travel Website

-A modern, responsive website for AxSphere, a technology solutions company.
+A modern, responsive website for travel solutions company.
 Built with React, TypeScript, and Tailwind CSS.

 ## Features